MEDSL/2020-elections-official/README.md

 ![Screenshot](precinct_progress_map_2022-01-27.png)

+General Note: The format of certain states precinct results sometimes lead to the inclusion of zero votes in a precinct.
+These rows are not systematically dropped due to the fact that these are not always errors as a result of formatting, but can sometimes reflect true precincts with no voters.
+There is no straightforward way to systematically identify and drop illegitimate zero-vote precincts while retaining legitimate ones.
+This means that sometimes there are location-office combinations that do not actually correspond to a real election that occurred, but in the data are assigned 0 votes (for example, a state house candidate might be listed as receiving 0 votes in a precinct that isn't actually part of their district).
+If a user plans to perform an analysis which might be sensitive to extra nonexistent 0 vote precincts, it is advisable to first double check that each of these precincts was really one of the locations where that race occurred.

 The returns are in progress, and will be updated periodically until completion.
 The following states and districts are included in the dataset: